HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 1. Identity Provider **SHALL** work with Individual to complete an IDIAL1.8 or greater identity verification process per Identity Proofing Workflow.
 2. Identity Provider **SHALL** generate and bind Individual's Digital Identifier to an OpenID Connect credential (or equivalent) with AAL2 authentication assurance.
-3. The resultant Digital Identifier **SHALL** then be associated with Individual in the Identity Provider's system, and if the Identitiy Provider's system is a medical record the HL7 Person Identifier is persisted as a FHIR Patient.identifier with "http://hl7.org/fhir/us/identity-matching/ns/HL7Identifier" as its Identifier.system.
+3. The resultant Digital Identifier **SHALL** then be associated with Individual in the Identity Provider's system as an HL7 Person Identifier; if the Identitiy Provider's system is a medical record the HL7 Person Identifier is persisted as a FHIR Patient.identifier with "http://hl7.org/fhir/us/identity-matching/ns/HL7Identifier" as its Identifier.system.
 The Digital Identifier **SHALL** be shared, when authorized by the individual, with other systems as the Individual's hl7_identifier when included as part of a Match Workflow.

 #### Match Workflow